ferrum-lang/ferrum/rules.md

 // explicit creation
 let adam: @<string> = @::new(name)

-// Can use like any other data let names: [@<string>] = [adam]
+// can use like any other data let names: [@<string>] = [adam]

-// Won't compile as @ implies mutable
+// won't compile as @ implies mutable
 // const adam = @::new(name)
 ```